ttuncay/Zoomo-Project_LEVeraging-Data-Team/README.md

 Third step is running thresholds on available labelled data and defining normal vs abnormal behaviour for each incident.

 Last step is using predictive modelling on IOT data (raw data) to identify abnormal behaviour  based on two independent variable time and Amag/Gmag.
-In same step, rough rider score calculation is embedded on file.
+Following the incident identification, rough rider score is calculated for the rider.